 Your reasoning has an unsound foundation, or rather none at all.
 You have taken for granted, without any proof, a great general principle, of which the thing you have to demonstrate is only a particular case.
-That which you have first to shew is what you assume, namely, that God&#8217;s designs were to maintain the economy as it was.
+That which you have first to shew is what you assume, namely, that God's designs were to maintain the economy as it was.

 You do not succeed better as to the points of the dilemma on one of which you wish to catch me.
 As regards the accusation of suppressing a portion of scripture, it has nothing to do here.
 The part of the word which treats of the innocency of man remains absolutely without direct application now, as there is not an innocent man.
 Has this part lost its value?
-The argument, in assuming such to be the case with three whole epistles, could have no force whatever.
+The argument, in assuming such to he the case with three whole epistles, could have no force whatever.
 Now I do not in any way admit that such was the case with regard to these epistles.
-Moreover, it is not a question of the value of institutions, but of the power to ordain other persons as elders with the same authority as the first, so as to be able to say, &#8220;The Holy Spirit has ordained you.&#8221; At all events, the institutions must have preserved their apostolical force, as long as persons nominated by the apostles or by their deputies lived.
-Now, if God foresaw that, by the malice of men, the true spiritual value of these institutions would be lost at that time, or when the oversight of the apostles should be wanting; and that by remaining silent He avoided maintaining unto them this authority, when the spiritual qualifications which should have made its exercise profitable had ceased, and when consequently it would no longer be wise to invest men with such authority&#8212;would there
+Moreover, it is not a question of the value of institutions, but of the power to ordain other persons as elders with the same authority as the first, so as to be able to say, "The Holy Spirit has ordained you."
+At all events, the institutions must have preserved their apostolical force, as long as persons nominated by the apostles or by their deputies lived.
+Now, if God foresaw that, by the malice of men, the true spiritual value of these institutions would be lost at that time, or when the oversight of the apostles should be wanting; and that by remaining silent He avoided maintaining unto them this authority, when the spiritual qualifications which should have made its exercise profitable had ceased, and when consequently it would no longer be wise to invest men with such authority -- would there

 {341}